dram/trealla/docs/FEATURES.md

 program could then tail the log and update the real database.

 Periodically the log and the master are merged and a new master is created, discarding old files.
-This normally happens when the *'--merge'* option is specified on the command-line.
+This normally happens when the *--merge* option is specified on the command-line.

 Linda data-coordination: namespace 'linda'
 ------------------------------------------